microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/learningcontent-update.md

 ### Example 2: Update the metadata of a learning content based on its external ID

-The following examples shows a request that updates the metadata of a learning content based on its external ID (secondary key).
+The following example shows a request that updates the metadata of a learning content based on its external ID (secondary key).

 #### Request
-The following is an example of a request.
+The following example shows the request.

 <!-- {
   "blockType": "request",